-Friday, July 1, 2022 launches An Achievable Dream’s 30th year in operation.
+Friday, July 1, 2022 launched An Achievable Dream’s 30th year in operation.
 It is also the birthday of AAD’s late founder, Walter Segaloff.
 Walter was a visionary.
 A leader.
 Someone who knew how to inspire and rally supporters behind a cause worth believing in.
 His greatest dream and accomplishment?
 The founding of An Achievable Dream.

 Through 30 years of change, growth, milestones, achievements, setbacks and victories, the program has continued to fulfil Walter’s vision, even after his passing in 2013.